How to Format Slicer in Excel (7 Common Options)

 What Is Slicer in Excel?

-In Excel, a slicer is a feature that allows you to filter the information you’re working with.
-It displays all potential values from a specified column of your data, and each value appears as a separate button within the slicer.
-Navigate the active filtering of your data set using the buttons.
-Users can use Slicer once they convert the dataset into an Excel Table as well as an Excel Pivot Table.
+In Excel, a Slicer is a feature that allows you to filter the information you’re working with.
+It displays all potential values from a specified column of your data, with each value appearing as a separate button within the slicer.
+It is then possible to navigate the active filtering of a data set using the buttons.
+Users can use Slicer in Excel once they convert the dataset into an Excel Table or an Excel Pivot Table.

 How to Format Slicer in Excel: 7 Common Options

-Here we are considering a dataset containing Order Date, Customer, Product, and Sales (USD) to expound on the Slicer formatting in Excel.
-However, we must convert the dataset into an Excel Table or Pivot Table to format the Slicer.
+We’ll use the following dataset containing Order Date, Customer, Product, and Sales (USD) to demonstrate Slicer formatting in Excel.
+However, we must first convert the dataset into an Excel Table or Pivot Table in order to format the Slicer.

 Sample dataset containing Order Date, Customer, Product, and Sales (USD)

-Generally, we use the Slicer to filter our required data.
 We can change, edit, or remove the Slicer header even if the Table header differs.
-Here, we named the Slicer header ‘Client’ whereas the table header is ‘Customer’.
+Here, we name the Slicer header ‘Client’ whereas the Table header is ‘Customer’.

 Changing the Slicer header